-The city is an amazing mixture of civilisations that can only be achieved if it has been simmering in a pot for centuries.
+The city is an amazing mixture of civilizations that can only be achieved if it has been simmering in a pot for centuries.

-Now, a must buy is of course Italian leather shoes which is world renowned.
-Typical souvenirs cover Murano glasswork (expensive in Rome), magnets, T-shirts, models of various statues such as David and postcards but also art work hawked by vendors on almost every street corner are major tourist attraction.
+Now, a must buy is, of course, Italian leather shoes which are world-renowned.
+Typical souvenirs cover Murano glasswork (expensive in Rome), magnets, T-shirts, models of various statues such as David and postcards but also artwork hawked by vendors on almost every street corner are a major tourist attraction.
 A definite buy!

 And if you have time, visit the food markets.
-Filled with a variety of fruits, vegetables and herbs of every conceivable colour, shape and size, this is also a deep part of Roman history.
+Filled with a variety of fruits, vegetables, and herbs of every conceivable color, shape, and size, this is also a deep part of Roman history.
 In the bygone age of villas and servants, Romans perceived expensive food at banquets as a sign of lavish living.

-So pack in a good pair of walking shoes because that’s what Rome ordered for the traveller in you!
-And finally, when you”re done with everything on offer, you can walk away proudly declaring Veni, Vidi, Vici!
+So pack in a good pair of walking shoes because that’s what Rome ordered for the traveler in you!
+And finally, when you’re done with everything on offer, you can walk away proudly declaring Veni, Vidi, Vici!